stefanieklogan/Homework4CodeQuiz/README.md

 * I am proud of how much html I wrote myself and debugged.
 What I mean by that is I have finally grasped the concept of a card/container and the importance of where a < / div > is placed in regards to layout, formatting and more.

-* I still have my inner demons when it comes to time researching format issues.
+* I still have my inner demons when it comes to the time lost researching format issues.
+Sure, spending 5-15 minutes researching is educational.
+When you've spent over 30 minutes trying to format something?
+I've lost faith 30+ minutes of research can be rewarding when it comes to formatting.
 Centering a container on a page keeps me up at night.
 Let it go, Elsa, let it go.

+* I have a few adolescent family members who I think would enjoy taking a quiz I built.
+I look forward to making a new copy of this quiz, speeding up the time and seeing who can score the highest!

 <a name="learnings"></a>
 ## Additional learnings